Drill bits are essential for the drilling process. That is why you always need to get quality drill bits to make the job faster and clean.

 2. Using the wrong drill bit for the job

 It is possible that at times you may use the wrong drill bit for an application.
 An example is when drilling metal while using a drill bit meant for wood.

-Low carbon steel bits are suitable for wood, high carbon steel bits can work for both wood and metal while the high-speed steel bits work best for metal and hardwood.
+Low-carbon steel bits are suitable for wood, high carbon steel bits can work for both wood and metal while high-speed steel bits work best for metal and hardwood.

 That is not all as you will come across high-speed steel with cobalt being good for drilling stainless steel.
 It has more strength compared to HSS.

 The carbide drill bits are best for stone, wood, concrete, and bricks.

 In case you want to drill tiles, glasses, and stones, you have the choice of polycrystalline diamond drill bits.

 If you are new to drilling tiles, here is a video on keeping the tiles from cracking while drilling

 3. Chips leading to clogging in the tool